 Jet ski towing bracket

 As mentioned earlier all Jet skis have a rear towing bracket.
 Another option that you can add especially for BRP craft is the Sea-Doo Retractable Ski Pylon.
-These are a cool idea as it helps both the observer and the water skier.
+These are cool ideas as it helps both the observer and the water skier.

 Dangers of tubing behind a boat or Jet-ski